 There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
-If you are an HIV+ man and an HIV-negative woman seeking information on getting pregnant, the options below will help you understand what might be the best for you, and to prepare for discussions with your health care provider.
+If you are a man living with HIV and an HIV-negative woman seeking information on getting pregnant, the options below will help you understand what might be the best for you, and to prepare for discussions with your health care provider.
 (For other options, you can return to the main "Getting Pregnant and HIV" page.)

 Sperm washing refers to a process in which sperm is separated from seminal fluid (semen = sperm + seminal fluid).
-Since HIV exists in seminal fluid but not in sperm, "washing" the sperm clean of the seminal fluid lowers the risk of infection.
+Since HIV exists in seminal fluid but not in sperm, 'washing' the sperm clean of the seminal fluid lowers the risk of HIV transmission.
 See "Understanding the Science" for more information.
-Any of the types of assisted reproduction listed below can be used with washed sperm to get the HIV- woman pregnant.
+Any of the types of assisted reproduction listed below can be used with washed sperm to get the HIV-negative woman pregnant.

 This means that a sperm fertilizes an egg with the help of a medical technique or therapy.
 Assisted reproduction (sometimes called "assisted reproductive technology" or ART) is useful when the future parent(s) require help to prevent HIV transmission between partners, are using donor sperm, or are having difficulty getting pregnant at home because of fertility issues.
-Unfortunately, few facilities offer assisted reproduction to HIV+ patients, and few health insurance plans cover it.
+Unfortunately, few facilities offer assisted reproduction to patients living with HIV, and few health insurance plans cover it.
 There are several types of assisted reproduction that can be used with washed sperm:

 - Intra-uterine insemination (IUI): Washed sperm is drawn up into a narrow tube, which is then inserted through the cervix into the uterus (womb).
 The sperm is deposited in the uterus, where fertilization of the egg can occur.